HorizenLabs/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [VerificationKeyNotFound](#verificationkeynotfound)

-Error thrown when a hash that not related to any registered verification key.
+Error thrown when submitting a vk hash that is not related to any registered verification key.